adobe-apiplatform/umapi-documentation/en/samples/SampleGroups.md

 ***

-## Manage Membership and Roles for a Product Configuration
+## Manage Membership and Roles for a Product Profile

 ```json
 ========================= REQUEST ==========================